 According to the new CEO of Tyson Foods, one of the largest meat producers in the world, “Plant-based protein is growing almost, at this point, a little faster than animal-based, so I think the migration may continue in that direction.”

-In a Fox Business article with the headline “Tyson Foods CEO: The Future of Food Might Be Meatless,” Tyson’s Tom Hayes said: “If you take a look at the FAO (Food and Agriculture Organization) stats, protein consumption is growing around the world—and it continues to grow.
+In a Fox Business article, “Tyson Foods CEO: The Future of Food Might Be Meatless,” Tyson’s Tom Hayes said: “If you take a look at the FAO (Food and Agriculture Organization) stats, protein consumption is growing around the world—and it continues to grow.
 It’s not just hot in the U.S.; it’s hot everywhere, people want protein, so whether it’s animal-based protein or plant-based protein, they have an appetite for it.”

-Today’s statement from the new CEO isn’t the first time Tyson Foods has recognized that plant-based foods are growing in demand: The company has already purchased a 5 percent stake in innovative all-vegan company Beyond Meat, and launched a venture capital fund to invest in the development of protein alternatives.
+Today’s statement from the new CEO isn’t the first time Tyson Foods has recognized that plant-based foods are growing in demand: The company has already purchased a five percent stake in innovative all-vegan company Beyond Meat and launched a venture capital fund to invest in the development of protein alternatives.

-Will we see Tyson making changes in order to grow with consumer demand?
-Time after time, investigations have uncovered egregious animal abuse at Tyson, including Animal Outlook’s gut-wrenching undercover video revealing cruelty at multiple Tyson broiler chicken breeding facilities.
+Will we see Tyson making changes in line with consumer demand?
+Time after time, undercover investigations have uncovered egregious animal abuse at Tyson suppliers, including Animal Outlook’s gut-wrenching undercover video revealing cruelty at multiple Tyson chicken breeding facilities.

 Our investigator documented for the first time on hidden camera the brutal practice of stabbing a plastic “bone” through the nostrils of male breeder chickens to severely restrict their food intake.
 Chickens raised for meat are genetically manipulated to eat a lot and grow abnormally large, so the breeder flocks are perpetually starved to prevent them from becoming obese.
 Prompted by Animal Outlook’s video, Tyson, Perdue and Wayne Farms quickly ended the barbaric practice of using nose bones.